-Abstract - We seek a solution attempt for the system of Navier-Stokes equations for spatial dimensions n=2 and n=3.
-This solution has the most objective to provide a better numerical evaluation of the exact analytical solution, thus contributing to the solution not only from a theoretical mathematical problem, but from a practical problem worldwide.
-Surprisingly, we also solved the case (B) of the Millennium Problem on Navier-Stokes equations.
+Abstract - We seek some attempt solutions for the system of Navier-Stokes equations for spatial dimensions n=2 and n=3.
+These solutions have the principal objective to provide a better numerical evaluation of the exact analytical solution, thus contributing to the solution not only from a theoretical mathematical problem, but from a practical problem worldwide.